 Biosecurity and Agriculture Management (Declared Pest) Declaration (No. 2) 2020 — Babesia divergens

-Declares Babesia divergens as a declared pest for the whole of Western Australia, excluding the cattle tick infected area.
+Declares Babesia divergens as a pest under the Biosecurity and Agriculture Management Act 2007 for Western Australia, excluding specific areas.

 Details